-There is an ever existing contradiction between the ability of the guitar’s sound board to vibrate (less weight, less bracing), and at the same time, keeping its structural integrity while withstanding the permanent tension coming from metal strings (more weight, heavier bracing).
+There is an ever existing contradiction between the ability of the guitar’s sound board to vibrate (less weight, less bracing), and at the same time, keep its structural integrity while withstanding the permanent tension coming from metal strings (more weight, heavier bracing).
 There is also a debate as to whether radial bracing (when braces go off the bridge in a “radial” pattern) is better for the sound than the traditional X-bracing.
 We haven’t reached a conclusion on this issue yet, but have proven that the radial bracing does result in a slightly different sound.

 forces by having a central suspended brace of special design attached to the soundboard in the small area under the bridge only.
-This way, the soundboard is firmly supported where needed while not inhibited in areas needing less structural support thus allowing other sound board braces to be significantly less heavier resulting in longer sound sustain and better instrument response.”
+This way, the soundboard is firmly supported where needed while not inhibited in areas needing less structural support thus allowing other sound board braces to be significantly smaller or lighter resulting in longer sound sustain and better instrument response.”
 Simply speaking, the idea is based on elementary school geometry.
-Look at images and you will understand it.
+Look at the images and you will understand it.

 closest to the suspended brace.
 This triangle creates a stable structure counterbalancing the up-pulling force coming from strings through the bridge.
 When the bridge is pulled by the strings, the central part of the brace is pulled too.
-This results into the brace’s arms pushing the guitar’s sides off the center, which “stretches” the soundboard contradicting the initial deflection.
+This results in the brace’s arms pushing the guitar’s sides off of the center, which “stretches” the soundboard countering the initial deflection.
 The system becomes balanced and responsive to any minor vibration.